 If it is determined that you are legally blind (5/200 or worse vision in both eyes) you will automatically qualify for 100% disability compensation from the VA.
 Other ratings are determined by the combination of vision in both eyes.
 A strong, detailed breakdown of the ratings can be found by clicking here.

-- Vision-enhancing devices like electronic reading machines and electronic mobility devices along with the training on how to use them
+- Vision-enhancing devices for legally blind veterans like electronic reading machines and electronic mobility devices along with the training on how to use them

 - Training new visual skills to assist in everyday tasks like cooking, reading, writing, managing medicines and reading signs.